maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ### Simple Observations from the Charts:

-- From the histogram, it's evident that the majority of states have populations below 10 million in 2008, while a few states have significantly larger populations.
+- From the histogram, it's evident that the majority of states had populations below 10 million in 2008, while a few states had significantly larger populations.

 - The eCDF chart shows that nearly 58% of U.S. states had populations below 5 million in 2008.
 However, these states collectively accounted for only 22.38% of the total U.S. population for the year 2008, highlighting a disparity in population distribution.